 The team at Housing & Residential Engagement is excited to welcome each resident to campus and share the information students will need in making the transition to campus life.
 Students can find their room assignment and contract information in the MyHousing Portal.

-New Resident Move-In occurs Aug.
-14 - 16, 2021, and we are busy preparing for your arrival!
+New Resident Move-In begins Aug.
+17, 2023, and we are busy preparing for your arrival!
 The Housing team is working hard during this challenging time to ensure your transition to campus life goes as smoothly as possible.

 Before You Arrive